microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

 * _options_ (optional) Editor options, see vscode.TextDocumentShowOptions

 `vscode.open` - Opens the provided resource in the editor.
-Can be a text or binary file, or a http(s) url
+Can be a text or binary file, or a http(s) url.
+If you need more control over the options for opening a text file, use vscode.window.showTextDocument instead.

 * _resource_ Resource to open
 * _column_ (optional) Column in which to open